asasking/py-accounts-management/README.md

 LOGIN_URL = '/login/' # Your project's login URL
 LOGIN_REDIRECT_URL = '/' # Where to redirect after successful login
 LOGOUT_REDIRECT_URL = '/' # Where to redirect after logout

+# using the decorator

+# import the decorator in your views.py

+'''
+from django.contrib.auth.decorators import login_required
+from django_accounts_management.decorators import account_level_required, group_required

+@login_required
+@group_required('consumers', redirect_url='EluxProcessor:buy_elux')
+@account_level_required('Basic', redirect_url='EluxProcessor:buy_elux')

+def test_view(request):
+    """
+    A simple view to test the setup.
+    """
+    return HttpResponse("This is a test view to ensure the Django setup is working correctly.")
+# Create your views here.

+'''

+# or the group decolators can be used as the list of groups if you need to set the view appropriate to more than one view

+# @group_required(['consumers', 'sme', ], redirect_url='EluxProcessor:buy_elux')

+'''

+the decorators for the account level and group are independent on each other, can be used separately to match the context of yor demand

+'''